OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Breath Weapons (Recharge 5-6)***.
 The dragon uses one of the following breath weapons.

 **Cold Breath**.
-The dragon exhales an icy blast in a 90- foot cone.
+The dragon exhales an icy blast in a 90-foot cone.
 Each creature in that area must make a DC 24 Constitution saving throw, taking 67 (15d8) cold damage on a failed save, or half as much damage on a successful one.

 **Paralyzing Breath**.
 The dragon exhales paralyzing gas in a 90-foot cone.
 Each creature in that area must succeed on a DC 24 Constitution saving throw or be paralyzed for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.